saumilsdk/saas-identity-cognito-lambda/README.md

 # saas-identity-cognito-lambda
-AWS Lambda based authentication using AWS Cognito provider
+AWS Lambda based authentication using AWS Cognito provider.
+This is not complete end-to-end solution but have all required implementation required to work with tenants and users.

+## Prerequisites
+1. Install Node6.*